JMHenri/jekyll-now/_posts/2014-3-3-Hello-World.md

 title: One-Man MEAN Stacks : Keeping Assets Safe in a Server Breach
 ---

-Note: Security and Architecture posts do not reflect the current state of vetpool.io's security posture or architecture.
-They are created to share our ideas, developments, and to in general, make coding less confusing and more robust for everyone.

 For many small business owners and small projects.
 All you can afford with your time and money is a simple, pre-defined full stack, with some additions and hardening based on your unique needs.